 HIPAA requires organizations with PHI to regularly review the administrative, physical and technical safeguards utilized to protect the security of the information.
 Conducting a security risk assessment is a key requirement of the HIPAA Security Rule and a core requirement for providers seeking payment through the Medicare and Medicaid EHR Incentive Program, commonly referred to as the Meaningful Use Program.

 Payment Card Industry (PCI DSS)

-All merchants and service providers must have quarterly network scans and validate compliance annually with on-site audits by a Qualifies Security Assessor (QSA) such as Redhawk, or by completing a PCI Self-Assessment Questionnaire (SAQ).
+All merchants and service providers must have quarterly network scans and validate compliance annually with on-site audits by a Qualified Security Assessor (QSA), such as Redhawk, or by completing a PCI Self-Assessment Questionnaire (SAQ).

 Adaptable to Fit Your Needs

 Rather than a hindrance to business, compliance can become part of a proactive strategy for managing key resources.
 In order to make the process as adaptable as possible, your team can choose modular components or phase testing for the following areas:

 Internal or External Technical Assessment

 Internal or External Penetration Testing